yiyangjessieyu/Website/content/posts/ML1.md

 ### Definitions

 Supervised learning: Learning to map an input x to an appropriate output y.
 Eg. Learning to map a video footage of the road in front of the car with the appropriate driving choices.

+Unsupervised learning: Learning patterns exclusively from unlabeled data, so given input x only.

+Reinforcement learning: Learning to optimize rewards.

 Regression: Continuous.